dbmcmillan/Testing-Inverse-Cramer/README.md

 What have been Cramer's best and worst calls overall?
 The figures below show Cramer's best performing Buy and Sell recommendations.
 Cramer consistently recommended Nvidia over the years, which is his best performing "Buy" recommendation on average.
 His worst "Buy" suggestion was Este Lauder, which provided an annual yield of nearly -40% on average from the dates of Cramer's "Buy" suggestions for the stock.

-Cramer's sell recommendations on Targa Resources, Tesla, Builder FirstSource, and Vistra Energy are very bad suggestions in hindsight, as all of those stocks have outperformed all but one of Cramer's Buy picks.
+Cramer's sell recommendations on Targa Resources, Tesla, Builder FirstSource, and Vistra Energy were very bad suggestions in hindsight, as all of those stocks have outperformed all but one of Cramer's Buy picks.
 To be fair, some stocks like Tesla that Cramer has recommended selling at times, he's also recommended buying at other times.

 ![image](https://github.com/user-attachments/assets/bddd7596-6825-4a5d-8de3-cdf92bf8969b)